pomerium/documentation/content/docs/zero/zero-api-guide.md

 }'
 ```

-You should receive a response like the one below:
+You'll receive a response like the one below:

 ```json
 {